Dissertation vs Thesis: Is There Any Difference?

 Wrapping It Up

-• A dissertation completes your doctoral program
+• A dissertation completes the PhD program.

-• A thesis shows you understand the research
+• A thesis shows your analytical skills.

 FAQs